 Due to the coronavirus (COVID-19) pandemic, this program is on hold for 2020.

-Project goal: Help middle school students from under-resourced communities connect with public lands and learn about nature through photography.
+Project goal: Help middle school students connect with public lands and learn about nature through photography.

 Why this work matters: Through its “Yosemite in Focus” program, Parks in Focus® gives middle school students from the San Francisco Bay Area the chance to have outdoor experiences that might otherwise be inaccessible.